 Is the area fenced-in and safe?
 Hence, I decided to do more research.

 The Location of Coronado Dog Beach

-That not only excited me, but made feel so lucky for having to visit some of San Diego County gorgeous beaches.
+That not only excited me but made me feel so lucky for having to visit some of San Diego County’s gorgeous beaches.

 What Areas in Coronado Beach are Dog Friendly?

 In Coronado Beach specifically, I learned that the popular dog-friendly area is found in the North.

 So, if it is you decide to bring your fur baby with you, make sure you are driving to North Coronado Beach where the Hotel Del Coronado is located.

 If you take Ocean Blvd and get to Sunset Park from Ocean Drive you will run right into the dog beach.
 It starts near Sunset Park and ends at the U.S. Naval Base station.